vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

 To delete all workshop instances and the workshop environment, run::

-    kubectl delete trainingroom/lab-k8s-fundamentals
+    kubectl delete trainingportal/lab-k8s-fundamentals

 Creating the workshop environment
 ---------------------------------

-The ``TrainingRoom`` custom resource provides a high level mechanism for creating a workshop environment and populating it with workshop instances.
+The ``TrainingPortal`` custom resource provides a high level mechanism for creating a set of workshop environments and populating it with workshop instances.
 When the eduk8s operator processes this custom resource, all it is doing is creating other custom resources to trigger the creation of the workshop environment and the workshop instances.
 If you want more control, you can use these latter custom resources directly instead.

 With the definition of a workshop already in existence, the first underlying step to deploying a workshop is to create the workshop environment.